tuffy/python-audio-tools/docs/programming/source/audiotools_cue.rst

-The :mod:`audiotools.cue` module contains the Cuesheet class used for parsing and building cuesheet files represending CD images.
+The :mod:`audiotools.cue` module contains the Cuesheet class used for parsing and building cuesheet files representing CD images.

 .. function:: read_cuesheet(filename)